 Yes!
-Lace as well as other fabric choices can be hemmed and altered with a few simple alterations to your wedding gown.
-Almost all lace patterns are attached to some other cloth material such as tulle or net and can be easily detached and altered by a skilled seamstress.
-Here are four simple ideas for hemming lace wedding dresses:
+With a few easy modifications to your wedding gown, lace, as well as other fabric selections, can be hemmed and adjusted.
+Almost all lace patterns are connected to another piece of cloth, such as tulle or net, and may be readily removed and adjusted by a trained seamstress.
+Here are four basic lace wedding gown hemming ideas:

-o As with any classic style, the most classic look is a simple, straightforward wedding dress with a classic bodice.
-This is the most classic look and is easy to achieve.
-Simply choose a classic style either in white or cream and the perfect wedding dress lace pattern will be the bodice.
-A vintage or old-fashioned train will complete the look.
-Some brides with a more modern gown might opt to use a more modern lace pattern such as an A-line with the skirt.
+o The most classic appearance, like with any classic style, is a plain, straightforward wedding gown with a classic bodice.
+This is the most classic appearance, and it is also the most simple to produce.
+Simply choose a traditional style in white or cream, and the bodice will have the right wedding dress lace pattern.
+The look will be completed by an antique or old-fashioned train.
+Some brides who have a more modern gown may choose a lace pattern that is more modern, such as an A-line skirt.

-o The next option to consider is a simple hemline on the top of the gown, whether it is full spaghetti straps, or some other design.
-The hemline will dictate which sleeve choice is best.
-For a more classic, elegant style, the hem of the wedding dress should be gathered at the cuff, which is the longer part of the sleeve.
-Then choose an embellishment, such as ruffles or button Detail, to match the bodice.
-The sleeves can then be chosen in either a scooped back style (for a more streamlined look), or an elegant spaghetti style with the sleeves rolled down to the wrist.
+o A basic hemline on the top of the gown, whether complete spaghetti straps or another style, is the next option to consider.
+The ideal sleeve choice will be determined by the hemline.
+The hem of the bridal gown should be gathered at the cuff, which is the lengthier section of the sleeve, for a more classic, elegant look.
+Then choose an ornament to match the bodice, such as frills or a button detail.
+After that, you can choose between a scooped back style (for a more streamlined look) or an elegant spaghetti style with the sleeves folded down to the wrist.

-o Full-length dresses that are sleeveless will feature lace appliques and lace trim along the full length of the bodice.
-These bridal gowns will have an empire waistline and will feature a full, A-line silhouette.
-Lace trim will extend from the waistline and around the entire skirt.
-Some of these dresses feature an A-line silhouette with a V-neckline and a back piece that have a dramatic closure.
-This type of dress is appropriate for slender brides with minimal bridal jewelry and accents.
+o Sleeveless full-length dresses will include lace appliques and lace trim along the length of the bodice.
+An empire waistline and a voluminous, A-line silhouette will be featured on these bridal gowns.
+Lace trim will go from the waistband to the bottom of the skirt.
+A-line silhouettes with a V-neckline and a back piece with a dramatic clasp are seen on some of these dresses.
+This style of gown is best for slim brides who want to keep their bridal jewelry and embellishments to a minimum.

-As you can see, there are a lot of ways to customize your big day with the perfect gown.
-If you are the more traditional bride who wants to keep things traditional, you can choose your wedding dress and lingerie from Mary Jane collections or select pieces from the Chantelle collection.
-On the other hand, if you want to go beyond tradition and try something new, lace-up or off-the-shoulder gowns are a great option.
-There are so many options available that you are sure to find the perfect combination for your big day.
-You can have a dream wedding as beautiful as you imagine it on your big day, because with so many options, you are sure to find the wedding gown and lingerie combination that’s just right for you.
+As you can see, there are numerous options for personalizing your special day with the ideal gown.
+If you want a more conventional wedding gown and lingerie, you can choose from the Mary Jane collections or the Chantelle collection for your wedding gown and lingerie.
+Lace-up or off-the-shoulder dresses, on the other hand, are a terrific alternative if you want to go beyond tradition and attempt something new.
+You are sure to find the right combo for your big day from the various possibilities available.
+You may have the wedding of your dreams on your big day, because there are so many alternatives.
+You’re sure to find the wedding gown and lingerie combination that’s perfect for you.